-At Hunters Hill High School, our fortnightly UMatter sessions are designed to help build our students' capacity to enable them to cope with challenges, resolve issues respectfully and to develop a stronger learning community.
-By encouraging our students to be positive Upstanders, rather than Bystanders, we are developing a culture of tolerance, kindness and empathy.
+At Hunters Hill High School, our UMatter Welfare program is designed to help build students' capacity to cope with challenges, resolve issues respectfully and to develop a strong culture of learning.
+By encouraging our students to be positive Upstanders, rather than Bystanders, we are developing a community of tolerant, kind and empathic young people.

-Our students will be expected to contribute to their own wellbeing, the wellbeing of their peers and the collective wellbeing of their communities.
+Our students will be expected to contribute to their own wellbeing, the wellbeing of their peers and the collective wellbeing of the School.
 In this way our School, in partnership with parents and carers, will equip our students to be active and positive contributors to the society in which they live.